Fan-Yu-Hang/SeeLayer/README.md

 Aug24, i write an Email to a coder, who help me to optimise a bilibili-comment-download(B站评论助手) Chrome plug-in.
 I respect every types engineer, if we know little about plug-in, ask him to build is a better choice.

 Aug23, the account setting is too complex.
 The WordPress, for instance, has over 100 choices.
-Users may
+Users may tired about those details, rather than study game tricks to enter next level.
+I quit to use web tool, Notion + domain is good.

 Aug21, write an article about western manufacture competitiveness.
 I mention the Pangdonglai, and 3 German examples, finally bring a seelayer ad.